 We analyze trading speed and fragmentation in asset markets.
-Trading venues make technological investments and compete for investors who choose where and how much to trade.
+In our model, trading venues make technological investments and compete for investors who choose where and how much to trade.
 Faster venues charge higher fees and attract speed-sensitive investors.
-Competition among venues increases investor participation, trading volumes, and allocative efficiency but entry and fragmentation can be excessive, and speeds are inefficient.
-Regulations that protect transaction prices (e.g., Securities and Exchange Commission trade-through rule) lead to greater fragmentation and faster speeds but may reduce allocative efficiency.
+Competition among venues increases investor participation, trading volume, and allocative efficiency, but entry and fragmentation can be excessive, and speeds are generically inefficient.
+Regulations that protect transaction prices (e.g., Securities and Exchange Commission trade-through rule) lead to greater fragmentation.
 Our model sheds light on the experience of European and U.S. markets since the implementation of Markets in Financial Instruments Directive and Regulation National Markets System.

 We investigate the effects of introducing a central clearing counterparty (CCP) on price volatility by adopting as an experimental construct the 2009 clearing reform in three Nordic markets.
 A key feature of this event is that the transition from bilateral to central clearing was mandatory for all market participants.
 We find that, relative to similar European stocks, price volatility in these Nordic equities experience an economically significant decline of 8.8% relative to pre-reform levels.
 The decrease in volatility is more pronounced for stocks with higher margin cost impact, consistent with the predictions of recent dynamic asset pricing models.
 We also find that the reform induces a sharp decline of 11% in trade volume, but no deterioration of market quality as captured by measures of trading costs and price informativeness.
 Overall, our results highlight that the adoption of central clearing enhances price stability.
 Our results also suggest that there is an important coordination role for policy as, when given the option, investors failed to voluntarily clear trades in the CCP.